WARP-LAB/WARP-GUIDES-WEBPACK/03-webpack-guide-babel/03-webpack-guide-babel.md

 # Babel
 ---

 Until now `site.js` contained old javascript (except for Common.js `require()` that got handled by webpack loader).
-You will have to write ES2015(ES6), ES2016, ES2017 code with probaly even some stage-x features.
+You will have to write ES2015(ES6), ES2016, ES2017 code with probably even some stage-x features.

 ## Babel core